Chronic Granulomatous Disease (CGD)

 Is CGD inherited?

-Yes, it is an X-linked or autosomal recessive disorder.
+Yes, it is usually inherited in an X-linked or autosomal recessive pattern.

 What is the treatment for CGD?